EugeneBichel/Database-Types/README.md

 Ex: real-time reports for millions of sites in Google Analytics

 ### Some about CAP
+Be careful with the following diagram.
+Please read comments in [2]

 "Visual Guide to NoSQL System" [2]

 ￼![CAP taken from http://blog.nahurst.com/visual-guide-to-nosql-systems](./CAP.png)